|Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 Alice Springs Dialysis Unit

-Staff try to keep a shift for travelers with advance notice.
-Visit MacDonnell Ranges or Standley Chasm- call the Dialysis Unit on 08 8951 650
+Staff try to keep a shift for travelers - advance notice essential.
+Visit MacDonnell Ranges or Standley Chasm.
+Call the Dialysis Unit on 08 8951 650.

 Kyabram & District Health Services

 Holiday dialysis: Tuesday, Thursday, Saturday (morning) call Natalie Sheehan 03 5857 0217.